 The Leica M 262 that Leica Camera AG surprisingly introduced November 2015 is basically a Leica M 240 in a Leica M9 body.
 This is exiting news in so many ways that I will now test your patience for a few minutes in trying to explain it.

 First of all the Leica M9 is the classic full-frame Leica.
 It is as classic as the Leica M4 (1966) and the Leica M6 (1984-1998), the two best-selling Leica film cameras that were manifestations of camera models where Leica just got it right.
+The Leica M3 should laso be mentioned as it is highly loved and admired these days as a beautiful Leica film camera.
+A beauty to behold.
+But the M4 and M6 was the best-sellers.
 In the digital era, the Leica M9 (2009) is the digital camera where Leica Camera AG just got it right.
-That's why a Leica M9 with modernized interior is good news.
+That's why a Leica M9 with modernized interior, as is the case with the Leica M262, is good news.
+Old-school design of the Leica M9, with Leica M240 interior.

-A version of the Leica M 262 without screen has been announced April 28, 2016.
+A version of the Leica M 262 without screen was announced April 28, 2016.
 It was first rumored two months before by LeicaRumors.com.

 The Leica M9 has so much charm and is so lovable that even it is an - in digital ages - old camera, six years after it's introduction, there are still extremely many Leica M9 and Leica M9-P users who swear to that camera as their preferred tool.